cissa-unimelb/info/role-descriptions.md

 The Vice President shares these responsibilities with the President, but they often play a supporting role.
 They must have a good grasp on all aspects of CISSA, and be willing and able to step up when things get busy!

-You must have been part of CISSA's committee or one of its sub-committees in the past to run for either of these roles.
+You must have been part of CISSA's committee or one of its officer teams (sub-committees) in the past to run for either of these roles.

 **Key Responsibilities**